lucianpls/QB3/README.md

 lossless compressions such as ZSTD or DEFLATE, even at a very low setting.

 # Code Organization
-The low level QB3 algorithm is implemented in the qb3decode.h and qb3encode.h as C++ templates.
+The QB3 compression algorithm is implemented in the QB3algo.h and bitstream.h as C++ templates.
 The C API located in qb3encode.cpp and qb3decode.cpp adds a file format that in addition to the QB3 raw stream includes sufficient metadata to allow decoding.